Academic Catalog

 Excelsior College Examinations

 UExcel; Excelsior College Examinations (formally known as Regents College Exams or the Proficiency Examination Program), are developed by Excelsior College using national committees of faculty consultants and national studies to assess how well the tests measure the performance of students in actual college courses.
 Excelsior College Examinations are approved by the American Council on Education, and Excelsior College itself is accredited by the Middle States Association of Colleges and Schools (MSACS).
 UExcel exams will not be offered after August 21, 2022.
 LSSC will award credit according to state guidelines for exams taken prior to the discontinuation of the program.
+Students may visit the Exclesior website for more information about request exam transcripts.
 Course equivalencies and related information is available on the Florida Department of Education's Credit-By-Exam Equivalencies list.

 International Baccalaureate (IB)